-Table 4: Proposed Governance and Independence Milestones
+Table 4: Governance and Independence Milestones

-ESB Networks proposed that the payment for each key milestone will be due whenever the agreed criteria for that milestone is achieved, as outlined in Table 4 above.
+ESB Networks proposed that the payment for each key milestone will be due whenever the agreed criteria for that milestone is achieved.

 The remainder of this section will cover these four milestones in more detail.
 Subject to appropriate governance, the delivery of individual actions may vary to reflect efficient delivery of the overall incentive priorities.
 The due dates given in the following sections are intended to be indicative and for information only, and that the incentive outturn assessment will be based on achieving the overall annual deliverables, rather than meeting monthly/quarterly milestones.